CNS-OIST/MultiCompMesher/README.md

 # Example

-This example generates a mesh modelling a dendritic spine, with three labelled components, the spine cytosol (excluding other two components), the Endoplasmic Reticulum (ER), and the Postsynaptic Density (PSD) region.
+This example generates a mesh modeling a dendritic spine, with three labeled components, the spine cytosol (excluding the other two components), the Endoplasmic Reticulum (ER), and the Postsynaptic Density (PSD) region.

-The [boundary file](example/boundaries.txt) stores the path to three boundary surfaces.
+The [boundary file](example/boundaries.txt) stores the path to the three boundary surfaces.
 1. [spine boundary](example/Spine.off)
 2. [ER boundary](example/ER.off)